 Stock footage is a great resource for video and film creators to save time and money in realizing their vision.

-If you are in the video production, filmmaking or other related fields, you probably heard about it before.
-And truth is, even if you never heard of stock footage before, you have been seeing it hundreds of times a day every day, as most of audiovisual productions in TV, film and Internet are using it.
+If you are in the video production, filmmaking, or other related fields, you probably heard about it before.
+And truth is, even if you never heard of stock footage before, you have been seeing it hundreds of times a day every day, as most of the audiovisual productions in TV, film, and the Internet are using it.

 But what is stock footage?
 And how can you use it to improve your video creations?
 Well, you're about to find out.